by Nebula Haze

-Here are some of the most common reasons your cannabis buds may be taking a long time to mature, and then I'll explain exactly what you need to do to speed things along so your buds ripen faster!
+Here are some of the most common reasons your buds may be taking a long time to mature.
+Then, I’ll explain exactly what you need to do to speed things along so your buds ripen faster!

-Some cannabis strains or specific plants just take longer than others to finish ripening in the flowering stage, especially Sativa, Haze, and "XXL" strains (part of what makes these plants yield so much is the flowering stage just takes a lot longer).
+Some cannabis strains or specific plants take longer than others to finish ripening in the flowering stage, especially Sativa, Haze, and “XXL” strains.
+However, part of what makes these plants yield so much is the flowering stage takes a lot longer.

-This cannabis bud looks like it's a long ways from harvest even though it's been 10 weeks in the flowering stage - look at all those white pistils!
+This bud looks like it’s a long ways from harvest even though it’s been ten weeks in the flowering stage – look at all those white pistils!

-Here's that same bud only 7 days later.
-It has almost completely matured in that time, and it's also gained significantly in weight.
+Here’s that same bud only seven days later.
+It has almost completely matured in that time, and it’s also gained significantly in weight.
 Nearly all the white pistils have darkened and curled in, and the trichomes have turned cloudy.
-I think of strains that do this last-minute spurt as "procrastinators" :)
+I think of strains that do this last-minute spurt as “procrastinators” 🙂

 This impressive growth right before buds are mature is one of the reasons why you don’t want to harvest early; you could be losing out on potency and yields when you only need to wait a few more days!